Anchor Space Optimal Transport as a Fast Solution to Multiple Optimal Transport Problems: Introduction

-{Although the Sinkhorn's solver \cite{Peyre_2019_OTBook_s} provides a GPU-parallelizable solution to accelerate the OT batch processing, such operation is only applicable to distributions with fixed sizes.
-Under a situation where distributions are of different sizes, the OT batch processing becomes more difficult.
-Fortunately, this difficulty could be resolved by an improved Sinkhorn's solver with a block-diagonal stacking strategy as described in Section \ref{Sec.BDS}.
-Nevertheless, it still requires more extra operations for block-diagonal stacking operations, and most importantly, it still cannot avoid the huge time and space cost caused by the cost matrix instantiation.}
+Also, we find another attractive advantage of our proposed ASOT problem: Its convenience for parallel processing of multiple OT problems with size-variable discrete distributions.
+The Sinkhorn solver \cite{Peyre_2019_OTBook_s} provides a GPU-parallelizable solution to accelerate the OT batch processing.
+However, GPU parallelization with Sinkhorn's solver is only applicable to distributions with fixed sizes.
+It fails when dealing with {size-variable} data represented as discrete distributions of varying sizes, such as graph data, because the size-variable data cannot be stacked along the new batch dimensions.
+Although this difficulty can be resolved by an improved Sinkhorn solver with a block-diagonal stacking strategy \cite{fey2019fast} as described in Section \ref{Sec.Pre}, it still requires extra operations for block-diagonal stacking operations.
+Most importantly, it is unable to avoid the huge time and space costs imposed by the cost matrix instantiation.
+In our proposed ASOT, because the distributions of the transformed OT problems always have a fixed size, irrespective of whether they were originally size-variable, it can be directly applied to the {GPU-parallelized} Sinkhorn solver without the need {for} the block-diagonal stacking.